isalin/TBbard/README.md

 4. Tab back to FFXIV, and make sure it's the currently selected window.
 5. Playback should start after the Start Delay.

+## Exe or jar

+The .exe version is just a wrapper for the .jar version.
+It's mainly intended as a convenient way to quickly run the application as admin.
+You still need to have java installed!

 ## UI description

 * **WaitMultiplier** is a value that will be multiplied with every wait command.
 This can make some of the faster songs sound a lot better.